user profile avatar

 Bold Points

 My skills include leadership, time management, physical design, music theory, and writing music.
 I am the Team Captain of a high school robotics team that competes in the worldwide FIRST Tech Challenge robotics competition, and last season we won the second most prestigious award.
-This year, we improved enough to place 11th at the Washington State Championship, one of the most competitive divisions out of over 7,000 active worldwide teams.
-I have experience in robotics, engineering, 3D CAD design and printing, programming, game development, art, drawing, and playing in independent as well as formal bands.
-My passions include engineering, music, and nature.
-I aspire to find innovative solutions for a better world in my future engineering career.
-I am dedicated to my education, and I am looking for opportunities to raise enough funds to participate in a 4-or-more-year college so that I can help build a better future for humanity.
+This year, we improved enough to place 11th at the Washington State Championship, one of the most competitive divisions among over 7,000 active teams worldwide.
+I have experience in robotics, engineering, 3D CAD design and printing, programming in three languages, game development, art, drawing, and playing in independent as well as formal bands.
+I am also proficient in planning, organizing, and running community outreach events, and I have substantial volunteer experience in this area.
+My passions include engineering, music, and the natural world.
+In my future engineering career, I aspire to find innovative solutions for a better world.
+I am dedicated to my education, and I am looking for opportunities to raise enough funds to participate in a 4-year or more college so that I can help build a better future for humanity.

 Education